OsBlaineOra/db-devops-tools/README.md

 Once your ATP Database status is Available (the yellow box turns green) you can download the security wallet inside the Cloud Shell using the pre-configured OCI-CLI.

 You should change the password value in this command to something more secure.
-This password is for the .zip file and not your database.
+Note: This password is for the .zip file and not your database.

 ```
 oci db autonomous-database generate-wallet --autonomous-database-id ${DB_OCID} --password Pw4ZipFile --file ~/Wallet_MyAtpDb.zip
 ```

+### Open SQLDeveloper Web
 Later, after everything is setup, you will use SQLDeveloper Web to access your database.
-Open it now.

 1. Click Tools
 1. In the SQL Developer Web box, click the "Open SQL Developer Web" button